arapidhs/cae/README.md

 ## Features

-- Multiple automata configurations, including Conway's Game of Life, HGLASS, and Inkspot.
+- Multiple automata configurations.
-- Interactive terminal interface using Lanterna, with keyboard and mouse controls (e.g., pause, step, zoom).
+- Interactive terminal interface using Lanterna, with keyboard and mouse controls (e.g., live paint, pause, step, zoom).
 - Dynamic visualizations with state transition feedback (e.g., echo and tracing effects).
 - Flexible grid initialization (random or centered blobs) and adjustable update intervals.
 - Extensible architecture with modular rules, initializers, and renderers.

-## Prerequisites

-- Java 17 or higher
-- Maven 3.8.x or higher
-- Git
 ---
 *Note*: Inspired by *Cellular Automata Machines: A New Environment for Modeling* by Toffoli and Margolus (MIT Press, 1987).